Two 6th grade students post photos of another student, rifle, threats

 “The Norwalk Police Department would like to remind parents to monitor their children’s use of social media along with cell phone and computer use,” Fulton said in the post.

-“I’m appreciate to the parents and students who quickly shared the social media post,” Superintendent George Fisk said in the One Call.
-“I also thank the Norwalk police department for their commitment of all available resources to ensure the safety of our students and staff,”
+“I’m appreciative to the parents and students who quickly shared the social media post,” Superintendent George Fisk said in the One Call.
+“I also thank the Norwalk Police Department for their commitment of all available resources to ensure the safety of our students and staff.”